Home » Asian Cuisine » Japanese Cuisine » Vegan Japanese Milk Bread (Soft Coconut Milk Buns)

 Instructions

 • Add tangzhong ingredients to a small saucepan.
 Set it on the stove at low heat and whisk until smooth.
 I used chopsticks but you can use, you know, an actual whisk.
-Once smooth, let it heat for about 5 minutes or until thickened (see video or pictures below), whisking occasionally.
+Once smooth, let it heat for about 5 minutes or until thickened (see video below), whisking occasionally.

 • Add tangzhong and coconut cream to the bowl of a stand mixer.